-Multidisciplinary Engagement (LMMd)
+Multidisciplinary Engagement and Advocacy (LMMe)

-The LMMd project has been designed to promote engagement with and uptake of Lifestyle Medicine amongst the medical and allied health disciplines that are central to the delivery of primary health care, for example, practice nurses, dietitians and nutritionists, exercise physiologists, psychologists, diabetes educators, osteopaths, and so on.
+The LMMe project has been designed to promote engagement with and uptake of Lifestyle Medicine amongst the medical and allied health disciplines that are central to the delivery of primary health care, for example, practice nurses, dietitians and nutritionists, exercise physiologists, psychologists, diabetes educators, osteopaths, and so on.

 Our vision is of a health system in which prevention is paramount, and addressing the cause is central to clinical practice.
 This requires all practitioners involved in delivering care to have an understanding of Lifestyle Medicine and to work together more effectively to intervene, manage and support patients to address the behavioural, social and environmental ’causes’ of their presentations.

-The LMMd working party will engage with each profession to build a visible and meaningful presence for Lifestyle Medicine in their discipline, specifically in relation to joint projects, shared strategic objectives and coordinated communications and resources.
+The LMMe working party will engage with each profession to build a visible and meaningful presence for Lifestyle Medicine in their discipline, specifically in relation to joint projects, shared strategic objectives and coordinated communications and resources.